Creighton takes home win streak into matchup with No. 21 Xavier | Federal News Network

 Omaha, Nebraska; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Creighton hosts No. 21 Xavier aiming to continue its three-game home winning streak.
+BOTTOM LINE: Creighton will try to keep its three-game home win streak intact when the Bluejays face No. 21 Xavier.

-The Bluejays are 7-2 on their home court.
-Creighton is third in the Big East in team defense, giving up 62.4 points while holding opponents to 39.5% shooting.
+The Bluejays have gone 7-2 at home.
+Creighton scores 66.5 points while outscoring opponents by 4.1 points per game.

-The Musketeers are 4-4 against Big East opponents.
-Xavier is the Big East leader with 26.7 defensive rebounds per game led by Colby Jones averaging 5.3.
+The Musketeers have gone 4-4 against Big East opponents.
+Xavier is fifth in the Big East scoring 73.8 points per game and is shooting 44.5%.

 The teams play for the 10th time in conference play this season.
-The Musketeers won the last matchup 80-73 on Jan.
-15. Jones scored 16 points to help lead the Musketeers to the win.
+The Musketeers won the last meeting 80-73 on Jan.
+15. Colby Jones scored 16 points to help lead the Musketeers to the win.

-TOP PERFORMERS: Ryan Hawkins is averaging 12.9 points and 7.5 rebounds for the Bluejays.
+TOP PERFORMERS: Ryan Nembhard is averaging 11.2 points and 4.3 assists for the Bluejays.
 Alex O’Connell is averaging 9.2 points over the last 10 games for Creighton.

-Paul Scruggs is averaging 11.4 points, 4.2 assists and 1.5 steals for the Musketeers.
-Jack Nunge is averaging 9.2 points and 5.1 rebounds over the past 10 games for Xavier.
+Jack Nunge is shooting 52.7% and averaging 12.5 points for the Musketeers.
+Adam Kunkel is averaging 1.2 made 3-pointers over the last 10 games for Xavier.

 LAST 10 GAMES: Bluejays: 6-4, averaging 66.8 points, 36.0 rebounds, 12.3 assists, 4.7 steals and 5.0 blocks per game while shooting 42.7% from the field.
 Their opponents have averaged 65.9 points per game.